Alisafa60/luce-ecommerce-showcase/README.md

 ## Navigation

-The navigation is built around customer intent instead of a simple dropdown menu.
+The navigation is built around how customers browse scarf and modest fashion products: by shape, purpose, fabric, styling need, and accessory type instead of a simple generic category menu.

 Customers can browse through main and child categories with supporting imagery.
 One category section is opened by default, giving the customer a clear starting point while still exposing the full product structure.